2013 Earth Science Achievement Awards

-The New Mexico Bureau of Geology and Mineral Resources is a non-regulatory research and service division of the New Mexico Institute of Mining and Technology in Socorro.
-For 85 years the bureau has served as the geological survey for the state of New Mexico.
+The New Mexico Bureau of Geology and Mineral Resources is a non-regulatory research and service division of the New Mexico Institute of Mining and Technology in Socorro that has served as the geological survey for the state of New Mexico since 1927.
 The New Mexico Energy, Minerals and Natural Resources Department provides resource protection, recreation, and resource development services to the public and other state agencies.

 Nominations for next year’s awards are welcome from the general public and may be made directly to the director of the New Mexico Bureau of Geology and Mineral Resources.